Lande21/RolandeU.github.io/README.md

 I was very considerate of my budget
 May i find what GOD has prepared for me

-Church day , good sombe with rice
+Church day , good isombe with rice
 Hit 10k steps yayyyyyy!!!